What Can't I Bring To An Airport In Washington State?

 Larger containers that hold more than 3.4 ounces (100 ml) will not be permitted even if they are only partially full due to safety concerns regarding potential hazardous material onboard aircraft cabins.

-It is important to note that aerosol cans containing flammable substances—such as hairspray and deodorant—are also prohibited from entering security checkpoints in Washington State airports.
+It is important to note that aerosol cans containing flammable substances - such as hairspray and deodorant - are also prohibited from entering security checkpoints in Washington State airports.

 loading...

 Traveling through an airport can be stressful but there is no need for added anxiety when it comes to packing for your flight, I've learned my lesson a time or two so don't be a goof like me, know before you go and save yourself the headache.
+If there's an item you're still wondering about, check this full list of items from the TSA.

 More From 1340 The Hawk